AlexandruIon/gits/src/FundamentalOfSoftwareArchitecture.md

 Some common architecture styles that leverage event-driven architecture as part of another architecture style include microservices and space-based architecture.

 ## Architecture Characteristics Ratings
-Event-driven architecture is primarily a technically partitioned architecture in that any particular domain is spread across multiple event processors and tied together through mediators, queues, and topics.
+Event-driven architecture is primarily a **technically partitioned** architecture in that any particular domain is spread across multiple event processors and tied together through mediators, queues, and topics.

 ![Characteristics ratings](../misc/fundamentals_of_software_architecture/c14/fig14_5.png)

+Event-driven architecture gains five stars for performance, scalability, and fault tolerance, the primary strengths of this architecture style.

+Overall **simplicity** and **testability** rate relatively low with event-driven architecture, mostly due to the nondeterministic and dynamic event flows typically found within this architecture style.

+Finally, event-driven architectures are highly evolutionary, hence the five-star rating.

 # Chapter 15.
 Space-Based Architecture Style
 In web apps.
 In any high-volume application with a large concurrent user load, the database will usually be the final limiting factor in how many transactions you can process concurrently.